pmoizerv/BeeRs/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BeeRs is to explore beer related datasets
+The goal of BeeRs is to explore a beer related dataset

 ## Installation